jarrad/bitcoindevkit.org/docs/tutorials/hello-world.md

 framework available and the user would have to implement something that meets their needs.
 It's not excluded that in the future we could provide a "reference implementation" of secure multi-platform storage for keys, but that would very likely be released as a separate module outside of the `Wallet` structure, or potentially even as a separate library that could be reused for other applications as well.

-Going back to our `Wallet`: given a descriptor and a `Database` we can build an "air-gapped", or "Offline" wallet: basically, a wallet that physically can't to connect to the Bitcoin network.
+Going back to our `Wallet`: given a descriptor and a `Database` we can build an "air-gapped", or "Offline" wallet: basically, a wallet that physically cannot connect to the Bitcoin network.
 It will still be able to generate addresses and sign [PSBTs][PSBT], but with a greatly reduced attack surface because a sizable part of the code that handles the logic to synchronize with the network would be entirely omitted in the final executable binary.

 This is how an `OfflineWallet` can be created.
 Notice that we are using [`MemoryDatabase`][MemoryDatabase] as our `Database`.
 We'll get to that in a second.